Lars Levi Laestadius: Resistance

-The resistance to Laestadius's radical Christian ethics and morals and to his way of confronting the parishioners about their sins was greater in Pajala where Laestadius moved in 1849; and the bishop decided in 1853 that two separate church services should be held, one for the Laestadians and one for the others.
+The resistance to Laestadius' radical Christian ethics and morals and to his way of confronting the parishioners about their sins was greater in Pajala where Laestadius moved in 1849; and the bishop decided in 1853 that two separate church services should be held, one for the Laestadians and one for the others.
 It could be said that Laestadianism, the religious revival named after him, became a movement in its own right at this time, although it remained within and never separated from the Church of Sweden.

 Rise of Laestadianism among the Sami

 The rapid rise of Laestadianism among the Sami was due to several factors.
 Laestadius proudly self-identified as Southern Sami through his mother and spoke and preached in two Sami dialects.
 Further he chose uneducated lay preachers from the Sami reindeer herders to travel year around with them and preach to the unrepented.
 Additionally, in the early days of the movement, Laestadius, in order to find common ground with his parishioners, borrowed the Samis' own familiar pagan deities and concepts and adapted them to Christianity.
 Another factor in the rise of Laestadianism among the Sami was that the state-mandated boarding schools soon came to be populated by Laestadian personnel.
 Next, the strict moral code including strict temperance of Laestadianism appealed to the Sami.
 Whole communities that had been wrecked by alcoholism went dry virtually overnight.
 This had the added positive effect of improving the Samis' social standing with the outside world.

 Finally, Laestadianism was a faith that the Sami could identify as originating from within insofar that Laestadius himself professed to have come to know the true living faith only upon his encounter with Milla Clementsdotter.